-Summer’s coming (as hard as it is to believe right now) and here’s a common scenario with the average homeowner: They’re sitting in their house, minding their own business, happily indulging a bowl of popcorn and watching a movie, when suddenly he/she hears terrible sound; drip… drip… drip.
-They look over to see the household pet licking at a puddle that’s gradually forming on the bathroom floor.
-Suddenly: Anxiety, stress, and that “how much will this cost?” feeling.
-What caused the leak?; water heater, leaky toilet, shower, faucet?
-Not necessarily – the central air conditioner is frozen solid.
-This can occur anywhere, from Fort Wayne to Thailand, regardless of climate.
+Summer’s coming (we promise) and here’s a common scenario with the average homeowner: They’re sitting in their house, minding their own business, happily indulging a bowl of popcorn and watching Netflix, when they notice that terrible sound; drip… drip… drip.
+They turn their head to see the dog licking at a puddle that’s slowly forming on the dining room floor.
+Just like that, the mood changes: Concern, stress, and that ”oh brother!” feeling.
+Where did the leak come from?; water heater, leaky toilet, shower, faucet?
+Not necessarily – the air conditioning equipment may be frozen.
+This can strike anywhere, from the U.S. to Timbuktu, regardless of climate.

-The part of the air conditioner that actually freezes is known as the evaporator coil.
-This component of the air conditioner transfers (evaporates) heat from the inside to the outside of your Fort Wayne area home.
-Usually there are two factors why the evaporator coil may freeze:
+The evaporator coil is the component of a central A/C unit that actually freezes.
+This component of the air conditioner transfers (evaporates) heat from the inside to the outside of your the U.S. area home.
+There are two primary reasons the evaporator coil may freeze:

-Either way, the ending effect is that the air conditioner’s evaporator coil will be unable to properly dissipate heat, and in essence 'overcools’ itself.
-The net effect of this super-cooling is condensation (that’s water formation), and finally ice forms from that condensation as it cools below the freezing point.
-In other words, the A/C has morphed into an old-school icebox.
+Either way, the outcome is that the air conditioner’s evaporator coil does not properly disperse the heat, and consequently ‘overcools’ itself.
+The result of this super-cooling is condensation (that’s water formation), and finally ice forms from that condensation as it cools below the freezing point.
+In short, the A/C transformed into an old-school icebox.

-This can become a costly repair.
-When your AC ices over it can lead to a totaled compressor.
-Replacing your compressor can cost as much as a downpayment on a high efficiency model.
-Unfortunately, many people are forced to choose between installing a new system or repairing the old one.
-If you move fast, follow the instructions, and call a NATE-certified technician, you stand a better chance of getting a less expensive emergency.
-Your technician will diagnose the situation and how to avoid the issue from repeating in the future.
-If a leak exists (and that is rare, but possible), the leak has to be repaired or the unit will probably freeze again.
+This can lead to a pricey repair.
+When your unit ices over it can lead to a compressor replacement.
+Replacing your compressor could cost as much as a downpayment on a new system.
+Actually, many homeowners are forced to pick between installing a new system vs repairing the old unit.
+If you move fast, follow the instructions, and call a ACE-certified technician, you stand a better chance of getting a less expensive job.